LeChat76/Projet12OC/README.md

 * management : used to manage employees, contracts and assignation of events to an support employee
 * support    : used to be assigned to an event, these can also modify their own event

-If you want to autocreate employees, contracts and events, just enter "666" at the home menu :-) (in that way you can play with samples to navigate in menus...)
+If you want to autocreate employees, contracts and events, just enter "666" at the home menu :-)
+(in that way you can play with samples to navigate in menus...).